wucdbm/menu-builder-bundle/README.md

 ## Usage

+Having properly configured uglifycss and uglifyjs is a requirement for production.

 Add this bundle to your AppKernel.php `new \Wucdbm\Bundle\MenuBuilderBundle\WucdbmMenuBuilderBundle()`

 In your config.yml, add `WucdbmMenuBuilderBundle` to your assetic bundles, as well as your doctrine mapping (if not automatic)